lmoranor/miembros/README.md

 The goal was to standardize and prepare the data for future analysis and reporting.

-The original database is 'club.csv' and the cleaned one is 'limp_final.csv'
+The original database is 'club.csv' and the cleaned one is 'club_final.csv'